gaurav-arena/gaurav-arena.github.io/_posts/2020-08-30-students-performance-analysis-and-prediction.md

     Name: test preparation course, dtype: int64

+The percentage of students passed across the two different status of completion of the test preparation course:
 ```python
 #to find out the percentage of students passed with the test preparation course status as 'none'
 print("Percentage of students passed with the test preparation course status as 'none': {0:.2f}%"